Consumer medicine information

 Transfer needle with filter.

-Criteria: Stainless steel with Luer-Lock connection (in case not locally available, a syringe with Luer Slip connection can be used), sterile, gauge 18 G, length 25 to 40 mm, blunt or single-bevel (or semi-blunt tip), single-use, latex-free, containing a 5 micron filter and non-pyrogenic.
+Criteria: Stainless steel with Luer-Lock connection (in case not locally available, a needle with Luer Slip connection can be used), sterile, gauge 18 G, length 25 to 40 mm, blunt or single-bevel (or semi-blunt tip), single-use, latex-free, containing a 5 micrometre filter and non-pyrogenic, OR

 Injection needle.

-Criteria: Stainless steel with Luer-Lock connection (in case not locally available, a syringe with Luer Slip connection can be used), sterile, gauge 26 G (acceptable range: 25 G to 27 G), length preferably 9 mm or maximally 13 mm, single-use, latex-free and non-pyrogenic, preferably including needle safety feature.
+Criteria: Stainless steel with Luer-Lock connection (in case not locally available, an injection needle with Luer Slip connection can be used), sterile, gauge 26 G (acceptable range: 25 G to 27 G), length preferably 9 mm or maximally 13 mm, single-use, latex-free and non-pyrogenic, preferably including needle safety feature.

 The following procedures should be strictly adhered to regarding the use and disposal of syringes:

-Place all used needles and syringes into a sharps container (puncture-proof disposable container).
+Place all used needles, syringes, caps, vials and vial adapters into a sharps container (puncture-proof disposable container).

 4.3 Contraindications